 Enhancing engagement with personalisation

 Personalisation in direct mail campaigns means tailoring the content to individual recipients.
 This can be achieved by using specific data like their name, purchase history, location, interests and demographics.
-Personalisation can lead to more relevant and engaging messaging that speaks specifically to them.
+Personalisation can lead to more relevant and engaging messaging that speaks directly to the customer.

 The benefits of personalisation include: